 Dr. Pantoja’s work has not gone unnoticed.
 Virginia Sánchez-Korrol, Professor of Puerto Rican and Latino Studies at Brooklyn College and Co-Editor of the forthcoming Latinas in the United States: An Historical Encyclopedia, has called her “one of the foremost figures in community activism from the 1950’s to the present.”
 In 1996, Dr. Pantoja received the Presidential Medal of Freedom, the highest honor bestowed upon civilians by the United States government.
 She became one of only four Puerto Rican recipients of the award, which has also been presented to Governors Luis Muñoz Marín and Luis Ferré, as well as Sr. Isolina Ferré.

-"One cannot live a lukewarm life," Dr. Pantoja has said.
-"You have to live life with passion."
+“One cannot live a lukewarm life,” Dr. Pantoja has said.
+“You have to live life with passion.”
 After nearly sixty years as an educator and activist, she continues to display that passion and vigor.
 In 1999, she interrupted work on her memoirs to return to New York City and lend her assistance to a new initiative.
-Alarmed by reports of threats to the city's bilingual education system - a system which she was instrumental in initiating - she worked to raise awareness about the value of nurturing students to be proficient in multiple languages.
+Alarmed by reports of threats to the city’s bilingual education system – a system that she was instrumental in initiating – she worked to raise awareness about nurturing students’ value to be proficient in multiple languages.

 More information about her biography available here.